scilus/fibernavigator/README.rst

 - `Opacity rendering`_: how to generate orientation-dependent opacity rendering.
 - `Tractography-driven resting-state fMRI`_: how to combine dMRI with fMRI.

-A list of all tutorials can be seen on the `video tutorials`_ page.
+A list of all tutorials can be seen on the `tutorials`_ page.

 Highlights:
 -----------